Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gillespie.md

 [![image-center](../assets/images/600px/chemotaxis_visualizessa.png){: .align-center}](../assets/images/chemotaxis_visualizessa.png)
 A visualization of a single reaction event used by the Gillespie algorithm for ligand-receptor binding/dissociation.
 Red circles represent ligands (*L*), and orange wedges represent receptors (*T*).
 The wait time for the next reaction is drawn from an exponential distribution with mean 1/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>).
 The probability of this event corresponding to a binding or dissociation reaction is proportional to the rate of the respective reaction.
-{: style="font-size: medium
+{: style="font-size: medium;"}

 When we generalize the Gillespie algorithm to *n* reactions occurring at rates λ<sub>1</sub>, λ<sub>2</sub>, …, λ<sub><em>n</em></sub>, the wait time between reactions will be exponentially distributed with average 1/(λ<sub>1</sub> + λ<sub>2</sub> + … + λ<sub><em>n</em></sub>).
-Once we select the next reaction, the likelihood that it is the *i*-th reaction is equal to
+Once we select the next reaction to occur, the likelihood that it is the *i*-th reaction is equal to

 λ<sub><em>i</em></sub>/(λ<sub>1</sub> + λ<sub>2</sub> + … + λ<sub><em>n</em></sub>).

 ## Specifying ligand-receptor binding with a single BioNetGen rule

-Throughout this module, we will employ <a href="http://bionetgen.org/" target="_blank">BioNetGen</a> to build particle-free simulations of chemotaxis applying the Gillespie algorithm.
+Throughout this module, we will employ <a href="http://bionetgen.org/" target="_blank">BioNetGen</a> to apply the Gillespie algorithm to well-mixed models of chemical reactions.
+We will use our ongoing example of ligand-receptor binding and dissociation to introduce the way in which BioNetGen represents molecules and reactions involving them.

-We will have two molecules corresponding to the ligand and receptor `L` and `T` that we call `L(t)` and `T(l)`, respectively.
+We will have two molecules corresponding to the ligand and receptor *L* and *T* that we denote `L(t)` and `T(l)`, respectively.
 The `(t)` specifies that molecule `L` contains a binding site with `T`, and the `(l)` specifies a component binding to `L`.
 We will use these components later when specifying reactions.
-We do not have to use `t` and `l` for this purpose, but it will make our model easier to understand.

 BioNetGen reaction rules are written similarly to chemical equations.
 The left side of the rule includes the reactants, which are followed by a unidirectional or bidirectional arrow, indicating the direction of the reaction, and the right side of the rule includes the products.
-After the reaction we indicate the rate constant of reaction; if the reaction is bi-directional, then we separate the forward and backward reaction rate constants with a comma.
+After the reaction, we indicate the rate constant of reaction; if the reaction is bi-directional, then we separate the forward and backward reaction rate constants with a comma.

-For example, to code up the bi-directional reaction `A + B <-> C` with forward rate `k1` and reverse rate `k2`, we would write `A + B <-> C k1, k2`.
+For example, to represent the bi-directional reaction *A* + *B* ↔ *C* with forward rate *k*<sub>1</sub> and reverse rate *k*<sub>2</sub>, we would write `A + B <-> C k1, k2`.

-Our model consists of a single bidirectional reaction and will have only a single rule.
+Our model consists of one bidirectional reaction and will have a single rule.
 The left side of this rule will be `L(t) + T(l)`; by specifying `L(t)` and `T(l)`, we indicate to BioNetGen that we are only interested in *unbound* ligand and receptor molecules.
-If we had wanted to select any ligand molecule, then we would have simply written `L + T`.
+If we had wanted to select any ligand molecule, then we would have used `L + T`.

-On the right side of the rule, we will have `L(t!1).T(l!1)`, which indicates the formation of the intermediate.
-In BioNetGen, `!` indicates formation of a bond; and a unique character specifies the possible location of this bond.
+On the right side of the rule, we will have `L(t!1).T(l!1)`, which indicates the formation of the complex.
+In BioNetGen, `!` indicates formation of a bond, and a unique character specifies the possible location of this bond.
 In our case, we use the character `1`, so that the bond is represented by `!1`.
 The symbol `.` is used to indicate that the two molecules are joined into a complex.

 Since the reaction is bidirectional, we will use `k_lr_bind` and `k_lr_dis` to denote the rates of the forward and reverse reactions, respectively.
 (We will specify values for these parameters later.)